-Information about judgements made in applying accounting policies that have the most significant effects on the amounts recognized in the financial statements is included in the following notes:
+Information about judgements made in applying accounting policies that have an effect on the amounts recognized in the financial statements is included in the following notes:

-Note 3(I) Determination of the performance obligation for contribution and the related amortization period Note 6 Receivables: estimates of customer usage for unbilled revenue.
-Note 6 Estimate for impairment for uncollected amounts, based on the lifetime expected credit losses Note 8 Property, plant and equipment: useful lives and the identification of significant components of property, plant and equipment.
-Note 8 Leases: whether an arrangement contains a lease Note 9 Intangible assets: useful lives and goodwill impairment testing.
-Note 12 Employee future benefits: measurement of the defined benefit obligation using key actuarial assumptions.
-Note 13 Recognition and measurement of regulatory assets and liabilities.
-Note 23 Recognition and measurement of commitments and contingencies.
+- Note 3(I) Determination of the performance obligation for contribution and the related amortization period - Note 3(m) Whether an arrangement contains a lease - Note 6 Estimate for impairment for uncollected amounts, based on the lifetime expected credit losses - Note 8 Property, plant and equipment: useful lives and the identification of significant components of property, plant and equipment. - Note 9 Intangible assets: useful lives and goodwill impairment testing. - Note 12 Measurement of the defined benefit obligation actuarial assumptions - Note 23 Recognition and measurement of commitments and contingencies.